sendwithus/sendwithus_csharp/README.md

   * After this call, all subsequent API calls will be sent out as soon as they are called, instead of being queued.
 4. Access the response to each batch command by calling

+Additional Features:
+* PauseBatchRequest() and ResumeBatchRequest(): Respectively exist and then re-enter batch mode without clearing the list of batched calls.
+Allows other API calls to be sent immediately (not batched) while building a list of batched API calls.
+* AbortBatchRequest(): Allows a batch API calls can be aborted without sending any of the batched calls.
+This will exit batch mode and clear the list of batched API calls.

 ### Send batch request
 #### POST /batch
 Example using 5 commands: